Triethylamine: Synthesis and properties

 The pKa of protonated triethylamine is 10.75, and it can be used to prepare buffer solutions at that pH.
 The hydrochloride salt, triethylamine hydrochloride (triethylammonium chloride), is a colorless, odorless, and hygroscopic powder, which decomposes when heated to 261 °C.

 Triethylamine is soluble in water to the extent of 112.4 g/L at 20 °C. It is also miscible in common organic solvents, such as acetone, ethanol, and diethyl ether.

 Laboratory samples of triethylamine can be purified by distilling from calcium hydride.

 In alkane solvents triethylamine is a Lewis base that forms adducts with a variety of Lewis acids, such as I2 and phenols.
 Owing to its steric bulk, it forms complexes with transition metals reluctantly.

 Applications

 Triethylamine is commonly employed in organic synthesis as a base.
 For example, it is commonly used as a base during the preparation of esters and amides from acyl chlorides.
 Such reactions lead to the production of hydrogen chloride which combines with triethylamine to form the salt triethylamine hydrochloride, commonly called triethylammonium chloride.
-Hydrogen chloride may then evaporate from the reaction mixture, which drives the reaction.
 (R, R' = alkyl, aryl):